 Jennifer Kent has followed The Babadook with a relentlessly brutal and brilliantly complex revenge flick

-The Nightingale seems like the wrong title for a film this brutal and uncompromising.
-In the first 30 minutes alone, it contains not one, but three instances of rape, an act of infanticide, and a cold-blooded murder.
-But that graceful title is sort of the point – the film’s protagonist, a young Irish woman confined to a penal colony in 19th century Tasmania, is out of place, too.
+In its first 30 minutes alone, The Nightingale contains not one, but three instances of rape, an act of infanticide, and a cold-blooded murder.
+If such a graceful title seems ill-suited to a film this brutal and uncompromising, that’s sort of the point – the film’s protagonist, a young Irish woman confined to a penal colony in 19th century Tasmania, is out of place, too.
 Writer-director Jennifer Kent, who stunned with the 2014 horror yarn The Babadook, has approached this story – and her characters – without mercy.
-But what begins as a seemingly traditional take on the well-worn rape-revenge fantasy genre slowly begins to reveal itself as something far more complicated.
+But what begins as a seemingly traditional take on the well-worn rape-revenge fantasy genre slowly begins to reveal itself as something far more complex and interesting.

-“The Nightingale” is Clare Carroll (Aisling Franciosi), a former convict whose beautiful voice has earned her the nickname, who – though married to an Irishman – lives in servitude to Hawkins (Sam Claflin), a British lieutenant both dissatisfied and entitled – a lethal combination in the barren colonies of Van Diemen’s Land, the name by which Tasmania was known in 1825.
+“The Nightingale” is Clare Carroll (Aisling Franciosi), a former convict whose beautiful voice has earned her the nickname of the title.
+Married to an Irishman, she lives in servitude to Hawkins (Sam Claflin), a British lieutenant both dissatisfied and entitled – a lethal combination in the barren colonies of Van Diemen’s Land, the name by which Tasmania was known in 1825.
 When Hawkins is passed over for a promotion, he takes out his anger on Clare and her family in a desperately difficult-to-watch, gut-wrenching sequence that ends with Clare knocked unconscious and left for dead.
 When she wakes up nothing remains but a burning desire for revenge, and so she hires an aboriginal guide, Billy (Baykali Ganambarr), to help track down Hawkins and his men, who are heading North on Hawkins’ orders.

 This set-up is not unlike Alejandro González Iñárritu’s The Revenant, in that somebody thought dead returns to wreak vengeance, ghost-like, on those who harmed their family, though I’d argue that nothing in that movie comes anywhere close to the stomach-churning barbarity of The Nightingale.
 And whilst Iñárritu’s film felt closer to an exercise in style and a showcase for its lead star, The Nightingale – though stylish in its own way with its boxy aspect ratio, not to mention packed with committed performances, especially from Franciosi – feels more thematically dense and a whole lot angrier.
 Kent has set her sights on the cruelness of the white male oppressors that have taken everything not only from Claire, but also from Billy, made a stranger to his own land.